orchest/orchest/docs/source/fundamentals/environment_variables.md

 ## Project environment variables

-Project environment variables are visible to all Pipelines in that respective Project (including Pipelines in Jobs).
-Access your Project environment variables through Project settings:
+Project environment variables are visible to all pipelines in that respective project (including pipelines in jobs).
+Access your project environment variables through project settings:

 1. Open the _Projects_ view in the left menu pane.
 2. Click on gear icon (in the _settings_ column) in the row representing the project of interest.